Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 where $F_*$ is a projective resolution of $\mathbb{Z}$ by $\mathbb{Z}[G]$-modules.

 \begin{rem} \begin{itemize} \item For $n <0$, $H^n(G, M) = 0$. \item If $k$ is a ring and if $M$ is a $k[G]$-module, then for all $n \in \mathbb{Z}$,

-as an isomorphism of $k$-modules.
-In the rest of this paper, we will be considering $\mathbb{Z}_2$-vector spaces equipped with a linear action of $G$, so there will be no difference whether we should consider a projective resolution of $\mathbb{Z}$ by $\mathbb{Z}[G]$-modules or a projective resolution of $\mathbb{Z}_2$ by $\mathbb{Z}_2[G]$-modules \end{itemize}
+by an isomorphism of $k$-modules.
+In the rest of this paper, we will be considering $\mathbb{Z}_2$-vector spaces equipped with a linear action of $G$, so there will be no difference in considering a projective resolution of $\mathbb{Z}$ by $\mathbb{Z}[G]$-modules or a projective resolution of $\mathbb{Z}_2$ by $\mathbb{Z}_2[G]$-modules. \end{itemize}

 \end{rem}

 \begin{ex} (\cite{Bro}) Let $G$ a finite cyclic group of order $d$ generated by $\sigma$.
 Then, if we denote $N := \sum_{1 \leq i \leq d} \sigma^i$, a projective resolution of $\mathbb{Z}$ by $\mathbb{Z}[G]$-modules is given by